tejasanilshah/tejasanilshah.github.io/code/_posts/2025-03-14-prefect-intro.md

 # Prefect - Airflow's hot cousin?

 I got my first taste of task scheduling with plain old cron jobs.
-I used them to setup notifications with new and interesting word from a long text file on my Ubuntu machine.
+I used them to set up notifications with new and interesting words from a long text file on my Ubuntu machine.
+[GitHub repo](https://github.com/tejasanilshah/vocab-notify)
-At the time I didn't ever think about how important and ridiculously difficult it is to make sure that a specific script run at a specific time.
+At the time I didn't ever think about how important and ridiculously difficult it is to make sure that a specific script runs at a specific time.

-A few adventures in Israel, and Estonia later, and also completely oblivious to this problem I ended up working as a Data Engineer at STACC.
+[A few adventures](https://tejaswrites.com/categories/adventure/) in Israel, and Estonia later, and also completely oblivious to this problem I ended up working as a Data Engineer at STACC.
 That's when I was reintroduced to the whole ecosystem of workflow orchestration.

-Every platform has its own way of defining the problem that it tries to solve.
+Now, every platform has its own way of defining the problem that it tries to solve.
 However, at the heart of it, the problem that they solve is this:

 > 1. Run a specific program at a specific time, in a specific environment